-(d) Behavioral support consultation services must comply with 8.314.5.10 NMAC.
+[(b)] (d) Behavioral support consultation services must comply with 8.314.5.10 NMAC.

 (9) Nutritional counseling services: Nutritional counseling services include the assessment, evaluation, collaboration, planning, teaching, consultation and implementation and monitoring of a nutritional plan and menu services that supports the eligible recipient to attain or maintain the highest practicable level of health.
 It may be provided by a registered/licensed dietician (RD/LD) or licensed nutritionist (LN).
 This service may be delivered in person or via telehealth.
 The RD/LD/LN is an active member of the IDT and addresses overall nutritional needs, diet, tube feeding, weight loss or gain, wounds and a variety complex medical or behavioral conditions that have or may impact the persons overall health.
-These nutritional counseling services are in addition to those nutritional or dietary services allowed in the eligible recipient's medicaid state plan benefit, or other funding source.
+These [Nutritional] nutritional counseling services are in addition to those nutritional or dietary services allowed in the eligible recipient's medicaid state plan benefit, or other funding source.
 This service does not include oral-motor skill development services, such as those services provided by a speech pathologist.
-Nutritional counseling cannot be billed as a separate service during the hours of living supports.
+[Because nutritional counseling is included in the reimbursement rate for living supports, nutritional] Nutritional counseling cannot be billed as a separate service during the hours of living supports.
 Nutritional counseling services must comply with 8.314.5.10 NMAC.

-(10) Environmental modification services: Environmental modifications services include the purchasing and installing of equipment or making physical adaptions to an eligible recipient's residence that are necessary to ensure the health, welfare and safety of the eligible recipient or enhance their access to the home environment and increase their ability to act independently.
+(10) Environmental modification services: Environmental modifications services include the purchasing and installing of equipment or making physical adaptions to an eligible recipient's residence that are necessary to ensure the health, welfare and safety of the eligible recipient or enhance his or her access to the home environment and increase his or her ability to act independently.

-(a) Adaptations, installations and modifications include:

-- (i) heating and cooling adaptations;

-- (ii) fire safety adaptations;

-- (iii) turnaround space adaptations;

-- (iv) specialized accessibility, safety adaptations or additions;

-- (v) installation of specialized electric and plumbing systems to

-accommodate medical equipment and supplies;
+- (a) Adaptations, [instillations] installations and modifications include: - (i) heating and cooling adaptations; - (ii) fire safety adaptations; - (iii) turnaround space adaptations; - (iv) specialized accessibility, safety adaptations or additions; - (v) installation of specialized electric and plumbing systems to accommodate medical equipment and supplies;

-- (vi) installation of trapeze and mobility tracks for home ceilings;

-- (vii) installation of ramps;

-- (viii) widening of doorways or hallways;

-(ix) modification of bathroom facilities (roll-in showers, sink, bathtub and toilet modification, water faucet controls, floor urinals and bidet adaptations and plumbing);
+- (vi) installation of trapeze and mobility tracks for home ceilings; - (vii) installation of ramps [and grab-bars]; - (viii) widening of doorways or hallways; - (ix) modification of bathroom facilities (roll-in showers, sink, bathtub and toilet modification, water faucet controls, floor urinals and bidet adaptations and plumbing); - (x) purchase or installation of air filtering devices; - (xi) purchase or installation of lifts or elevators; - (xii) purchase and installation of glass substitute for windows and doors;

-- (x) purchase or installation of air filtering devices; - (xi) purchase or installation of lifts or elevators; - (xii) purchase and installation of glass substitute for windows and doors; - (xiii) purchase and installation of modified switches, outlets or environmental controls for home devices; and devices.
+(xiii) purchase and installation of modified switches, outlets or environmental controls for home devices; and devices.